hostinger/fireactions/docs/user-guide/overview.md

 - Linux machine with KVM support.
 We recommend using a machine with at least 2 CPU cores and 4GB of RAM.
 - GitHub organisation account (currently only organisation accounts are supported)
 - GitHub App with permissions to manage self-hosted runners.
-See the [GitHub App setup guide](github-app-setup.md) for more details.
+See the [installation guide](installation.md) for setup details.
 - [Containerd v1.7.0 or newer](https://github.com/containerd/containerd)
 - [Firecracker v1.4.1 or newer](https://github.com/firecracker-microvm/firecracker)
 - [CNI Plugins v1.6.0 or newer](https://github.com/containernetworking/plugins) (with `firewall` and `bridge` plugins)